Azathothas/Stars/README.md

 - [Macmod/goblob](https://github.com/Macmod/goblob) – A fast enumeration tool for publicly exposed Azure Storage blobs.
 - [Malwarize/webpalm](https://github.com/Malwarize/webpalm) – 🕸️  Crawl in the web network
 - [MantisSTS/GoCloud](https://github.com/MantisSTS/GoCloud) – Checks whether a domain is hosted on a cloud service such as AWS, Azure or CloudFlare
+- [Mic92/ssh-to-age](https://github.com/Mic92/ssh-to-age) – Convert SSH Ed25519 keys to age keys.
+This is useful for usage in sops-nix and sops
 - [Moe-hacker/yoshinon](https://github.com/Moe-hacker/yoshinon) – A whiptail-like dialog box written with Bubble Tea (Go) 🍥 #Meet the modern TUI
 - [Moopinger/smugglefuzz](https://github.com/Moopinger/smugglefuzz) – A rapid HTTP downgrade smuggling scanner written in Go.
 - [MrEmpy/mantra](https://github.com/MrEmpy/mantra) – 「🔑」A tool used to hunt down API key leaks in JS files and pages